 Whereas virtual reality has previously been limited to gaming, a Business Insider report on virtual technology suggests it is in the process of expanding to include other areas as well.
 As virtual headsets begin emerging in the market, it could transform e-commerce as well as changing the way we currently view videos.
 Business Insider offers the following projections, which should be of particular interest to investors:

 - Virtual headsets will be priced similarly to smartwatches, and demand is likely to be fueled by gamers, currently estimated at 1.2 billion worldwide.

 - The growth rate for virtual headsets is expected to be 99 percent between 2016 and 2020.

 - The virtual reality hardware market is currently estimated at $37 million, but is looking to reach $2.8 billion within the next four years.

 Let Us Help You Today

 At Cavallo & Cavallo, our experienced New York real estate and asset attorneys are here to help, and can advise you on all your important legal matters.
 From home buying or selling to asset management, we provide professional, trusted legal service you can count on.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm.
+With offices in the Bronx and Westchester, we are your neighborhood law firm.
 Call or contact us online today for a free consultation.